-The external auditors report independently to Saga plc and to AICL's audit committee.

-AICL's audit committee, under the chairmanship of a non-executive director, meets twice annually to review in particular AICL's risk management processes as documented by its risk register, to consider internal audit reports and ensure that timely action is taken to rectify any identified internal control weaknesses and to review the integrity of AICL's financial records as documented in its annual report and accounts and FSC returns.
+The external auditors report independently to Saga plc and to AICL's Audit Committee.
+The Audit Committee, under the chairmanship of a non-executive director, meets twice annually to review, in particular, AICL's risk management processes as documented by its risk register, to consider internal audit reports and ensure that timely action is taken to rectify any identified internal control weaknesses and to review the integrity of AICL's financial records as documented in its annual report and accounts.

-The audit committee is independent of AICL senior management, has a representative of Saga plc as a member (the Saga plc Chief Financial Officer) and reports independently to the Saga plc audit committee.
+The Audit Committee is independent of AICL senior management, has a representative of Saga plc as a member (the Saga plc Chief Financial Officer) and reports independently to the Saga plc Audit Committee.